Common Client Mistakes

 Do not give in to mental games

 The divorce process often comes at a significant emotional cost.
 Negotiating with a former spouse, with whom you may not be on good terms, is complicated enough before you add in heated discussions about custody and alimony.
 Therefore, it is important to take an emotional inventory before you initiate the process to ensure that you will be able to navigate your divorce without feeling weak, confused, or afraid.
 If you are plagued by these emotions, seek support from friends, family, or a therapist to help you gather the strength to proceed.
+You should rely on an attorney to provide legal advice and representation, and a CDFA® can assist you and an attorney in the navigation your divorce finances.
+If you are unrepresented, we can provide you with referrals to lawyers in your area.
+Remember, a trained CDFA® provides financial solutions and the navigation of the financial elements of divorce.

 Do not have unclear objectives